CatharsisFonts/Cormorant/README.md

 While this project was heavily inspired by [Claude Garamont][6]'s immortal legacy, I did not use any specific font as a starting point or direct reference for my designs.
 Most glyphs were drawn from scratch; when I needed guidance on a specific character, I searched [MyFonts](https://www.myfonts.com/) for the term «Garamond» and skimmed through the results for a general impression.

-I am very grateful to the creative souls on the [TypeDrawers][7] forum and the (late?)
+I am very grateful to the creative souls on the [TypeDrawers][7] forum, the [Typografie.info][11] forum, and the (late?)
 [Typophile][8] forum for teaching me all I know about type design in the first place, and for providing me with a large amount of excellent feedback on Cormorant in particular.
 Likewise, my gratitude goes to the tireless folks at [Glyphs][2] — in particular Rainer Erich Scheichelbauer (Mekka Blue, [Schriftlabor][9]) and Georg Seifert — for the creation and support of their magnificent engine.
 Special thanks go to Dave Crossland and [Google Fonts][10] for making the libre release of this font family possible through generous funding of the development process.

 [1]: https://www.myfonts.com/foundry/Catharsis_Fonts
 [2]: https://glyphsapp.com